Koudela/eArc-data/README.md

 resulting behaviour might be unexpected for inattentive developers.
 Use with great care.

+There is a `data_load_stack` function to load multiple entities at once.

 #### data delete

 `data_delete` takes an entity as argument.
 It removes the entity data.